zeusdeux/pimp/README.md

 - Added support for browsers
 - Added automated system for generating Pimp for the browser
 - Added a test suite

+##Note

+- To be able to run `npm run-script cov` to generate coverage data, you must install [node-jscoverage](https://github.com/visionmedia/node-jscoverage)
+- It must also be available in your PATH env variable so that it can be executed from anywhere
+- Since [node-jscoverage](https://github.com/visionmedia/node-jscoverage) isn't a node project, I have not listed it
+as a dependency but it sure is if you want to generate coverage info.